AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       The name string may be used to communicate config update details or similar information to workflows external to OCIO in cases where the config path/filename itself does not provide adequate information.

-   .. py:method:: Config.getNamedTransform(self: PyOpenColorIO.Config, name: str) -> OpenColorIO_v2_0rc1::NamedTransform
+   .. py:method:: Config.getNamedTransform(self: PyOpenColorIO.Config, name: str) -> PyOpenColorIO.NamedTransform
       :module: PyOpenColorIO